High-Speed Train Travel From Paris – To France & The Rest Of Europe

 Train Travel from Paris… To the Rest of Europe

-Luckily for us travelers, train travel from Paris also connects to all of Europe.
+Luckily for travelers, trains from Paris also connect to all of Europe.
 You could take a romantic overnight train and wake up in Barcelona or Florence.

-Although there are many cheap flights from Paris, you'll wonder about the true cost of them when you're stuffed like sardines into a flying tin can.
+Although there are many cheap flights from Paris, you'll wonder about the true cost of them when you're stuffed like sardines into a flying tin can after spending hours at an airport.
 (We know this from experience!)
-Instead, enjoy the comfort, speed, and convenience of train travel.
-And it's so much more pleasant to leave Paris from a centrally-located train station.
+Instead, we prefer to luxuriate in the comfort, speed, and convenience of train travel.
+It's so pleasant to leave Paris from a centrally-located train station.

-If you plan to do any train travel from Paris, it's best to purchase your online and in advance.
-That way you have your tickets with you when you arrive in France.
+If you plan to do any train travel from Paris, be sure to purchase your online and in advance.
+That way you have your tickets with you when you arrive at the station.
+(Note that many high-speed trains are only bookable 60 to 90 days in advance.)

 Popular Train Travel Destinations from Paris